JerrodxHavig/JerrodxHavig/README.md

 ### 📚 A bit about me

-* I like black coffee, hiking, animals, rainy days on the Bayou, and coding.
+* I like black coffee ☕︎, hiking, animals, rainy days on the Bayou, and coding.
 (I use nvim, btw) 🖥️
 * I'm self taught, through and through.
 Learning new things is why I love this career field.
 * Currently learning [`GO`](https://go.dev/) + [`HTMX`](https://htmx.org/)